hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 **1. Leave Bash without history:**

 Tell Bash that there is no history file (*~/.bash_history*).
+This is the first command we execute on every shell.
+It will stop the Bash from logging your commands.

 ```
 $ unset HISTFILE
 ```
-This is the first command we execute on every shell.
-It will stop the Bash from logging your commands.

 It is good housekeeping to 'commit suicide' when exiting the shell:
 ```
 $ kill -9 $$
 ```

-Note: Any command starting with a " " (space) will [not get logged history](https://unix.stackexchange.com/questions/115917/why-is-bash-not-storing-commands-that-start-with-spaces) either.
+Note: Any command starting with a " " (space) will [not get logged to history](https://unix.stackexchange.com/questions/115917/why-is-bash-not-storing-commands-that-start-with-spaces) either.
 ```
 $  id
 ```